During the repair process and evaluating cooling

 don't know what they're doing leave the pump around long enough to let

 that happen.
-And the very last picture (single bottom), is an
+And the very last 2 pictures are

-example of when an impeller was left in so long, it exploded into
+examples of when an impeller was left in so long, they explode into

 risk of the pieces getting stuck in the water jacket, and you will be